IBM/istio101/workshop/README.md

 ## Prerequisites
 You must you must have a Trial, Pay-As-You-Go, or Subscription [IBM Cloud account](https://console.bluemix.net/registration/) to complete all the modules in this course.

-Note that Kubernetes 1.9.x or newer is recommended, earlier versions may require changes in manifests.
+Use Kubernetes 1.9.x or newer because earlier versions may require changes in manifests.

+You must have [already created a cluster](https://console.bluemix.net/docs/containers/container_index.html#container_index) in IBM Cloud Container Service.

 You should have a basic understanding of containers, IBM Cloud Container Service, and Istio.
 If you have no experience with those, take the following courses:
 1. [Get started with Kubernetes and IBM Cloud Container Service](https://developer.ibm.com/courses/all/get-started-kubernetes-ibm-cloud-container-service/)